tylerbsilva/find-some-food/README.md

 ## Issues

 I ran into a few issues when it comes to mobile testing.
 The Google Places API Key that I was provided with doesn't allow for anything other than Desktops to use the API.
 If you try to view this through a mobile-browser, the request will be denied (but the site is styled to be optimized for mobile :wink:)

+*EDIT*: I found out it was only during local development, once I pushed to Github, I was able to use the application within a mobile browser.

 ## Next Steps